-Working Exhibit Rules:
+Working Exhibit Rules

-- 1. Time limit: All Working Exhibits will be scheduled for a 20 minute time period. - 2.
-Participants must turn in a completed Working Exhibit Report form during event check-in. - Participants must sign-up during County Fair sign up June 17th - 22nd. - 4.
-Working Exhibit judging will be Saturday, July 27th at 2 p.m. in the Show Ring.
+- Time limit: Junior Working Exhibits (5th and 6th grade) will be scheduled for a 25 minute period.
+Intermediate/Senior Working Exhibits (7th - 12th grade) will be scheduled for a 45 minute period. - 2.
+Participants must turn in a completed Working Exhibit Report form during event check-in. - 3.
+4-H'ers may participate in one Working Exhibit per year at the Iowa State Fair. - 4.
+Working Exhibit judging will be on and on Saturday, July 25th at 2 pm in the Show Ring.